 In China’s fall, picking the right time to travel is essential.
 Thinking about traveling to Guizhou November 9-12th?
-Get ready for eye-opening adventure.
+Get ready for an eye-opening adventure.
 Thinking about traveling October 1-7th?
 Get ready to wait in line.
 Timing your visit to China for early November will put you there for the Lusheng Festival, a time of rich celebration for a culture that is thousands of years old.
 Planning your visit during China’s National Holiday in October will get you closer to great crowds than the Great Wall.

 During early November, those lucky enough to find themselves with WildChina in Guizhou are in for a real treat: The Lusheng Festival of the Miao people.
 This annual event is a festival that celebrates the courtship between the young men and women of the local villages.
 Taking its name from the Lusheng instrument played by the men during ceremonies, the festival is marked by a host of activities.
 In addition to singing by the women in their traditional bright colors and shimmering head dresses, buffalo fighting and horse racing are also a part of the celebration.
 If you choose to explore this event along the Damochong Valley with us, we will take you into the homes of the Paika villagers for dinner and give you a chance to try the Lusheng instrument for yourself.
 As Catherine Meng, one of WildChina’s travel consultants explains, “The Lusheng festival is unique because outside of the Sisters’ Meal Festival in the spring, it is the only festival where all the different Miao minorities come together for a single event.”
 China’s Lusheng festival truly has something for everyone to enjoy.